-CF10 Arms Park Supporters Trust was formed in May 2016 and is a democratic and representative forum open to all supporters of Cardiff rugby.
+CF10 Arms Park Rugby Trust was formed in May 2016 and is a democratic and representative forum open to all supporters of Cardiff rugby.
 We are a Community Benefit Society established under the Act of 2014 and registered with the Financial Conduct Authority.
-Our Board was elected at our first AGM March 2017, at which point the membership determined the mission of the trust which you can read on our mission statement page.
+Our members determine our direction of travel, and our mission statement was produced directly by our membership.

 David Allen : Chairman